JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

    >
    {type="note"}

-2. It should provide public members that contain the corresponding type parameters in their signature.
+2. It should provide public members or extensions that contain the corresponding type parameters in their signature.
    For example:
    ```kotlin
    class ItemHolder<T> {
        private val items = mutableListOf<T>()